sean-ashley/cohere-vegetable-classifier/README.md

 # Cohere Vegetable Classifier

-I love embedders, and I heard Cohere's has the best.
+I love embedders, and I heard Cohere has the best.

 In this notebook, I played around with the Cohere large embedder to see if I could classify vegetables using unsupervised clustering with the embeddings.